charlyeneh/Awesome-books/README.md

 # Awesome Books

-> In this project, I build a basic website- Awesome Books: plain JavaScript with objects, that allows users to add/remove books from a list.
+> In this project, I built a basic website - Awesome Books: plain JavaScript with objects, that allows users to add/remove books from a list.

 ![screenshot](./app_screenshot.png)